s-r-e-e-r-a-j/IpShifter/README.md

 To stop the tool after starting it, simply press`Ctrl+C` in the terminal.
 If you are running the script with infinite rotations, this will halt the execution.

 ## How It Works
-1.**Install Dependencies:** When the script is executed, it checks whether the required dependencies (`Tor`, `pip3`, and `requests`) are installed.
+1. **Install Dependencies:** When the script is executed, it checks whether the required dependencies (`Tor`, `pip3`, and `requests`) are installed.
 If they are missing, it automatically installs them.

 2. **Start Tor:** The script will start the Tor service to begin routing your traffic through the Tor network.